zippy345/dsc-v3-tableau-visualizations-lab/README.md

     </center> </div>
 <br>

-4. Next, select the Show Me Pane from the upper right hand corner of the screen and choose the Map visualization.
+4. Next, select the Show Me Pane from the upper right-hand corner of the screen and choose the Map visualization.
 Tableau will automatically rearrange the pills between the Row and Column shelf, like so:

 <div>
     <center>